Frequently Asked Questions

 Can I take the training even if I am not sure I can/want to become a teacher?

 Full tuition for students starting the program during the 2023-2024 school year is $9600 per year of the three-year program, and payment is broken down into 12 monthly installments.
 Full tuition for students starting the Foundation Studies program in 2023 is $2500, and payment is broken down into 4 monthly installments.

 Is there financial aid?

-I live too far away to drive home after class Friday night and get back in time Saturday morning; is there an overnight possibility in El Sobrante?
+I live too far away to drive home after class on Friday night and get back in time on Saturday morning.
+Is there an overnight possibility in El Sobrante?

 Are the credits that I will earn at the Bay Area Center for Waldorf Teacher Training transferable towards a bachelor’s degree?

 In general, no; however, we do have an agreement with the Union Institute of California which allows students to transfer up to 32 credits.

 Do I need anything beside the Certificate in Waldorf Education to teach in a Waldorf school?